 - a.
-All oral arguments will be held at Stetson University College of Law, on April 16-18, 2015. - b.
+All oral arguments will be held at Stetson University College of Law, on April 13-16, 2016. - b.
 Courtroom assignments will be provided upon arrival. - c.
 Stetson University College of Law's Gulfport campus has five mock courtrooms.
-The first Preliminary Round will be held on Thursday, April 16, and the remaining three Preliminary Rounds will be held on Friday, April 17. - d.
+The first Preliminary Round will be held on Thursday, April 14, and the remaining three Preliminary Rounds will be held on Friday, April 15.

+- d.
 During the Preliminary Rounds, each team will argue four times and will argue for both the Applicant and Respondent. - e.
-Please have one team representative check-in and attend the mandatory orientation meeting on Thursday, April 16, at 5:00 p.m. in the Mann Lounge.
-(Dinner will also be served prior to the first Preliminary Round.) - f, The North America Regional Rounds will be held at American University Washington College of Law in late January/early February.
-Additional information will be posted on the website.
+Please have one team representative check-in and attend the mandatory orientation meeting on Thursday, April 14, at 5:00 p.m. in the Mann Lounge.
+(Dinner will also be served prior to the first Preliminary Round.) - f, The North America Regional Rounds will be held in late January/early February.
+Additional information about this Regional Round will be posted on the website.